lingqingmeng/lingqingmeng.com/src/content/featured/Startups/index.md

 <br><br>
 The answer could be found in exploring a few vital African start-ups, and the economies in which start-ups thrive.
 <br><br>
 Traditionally, the continent of Africa contained some of the most poverty-stricken nations in the world.
 But the winds of change are currently blowing!
-As we write this, <br>keywords like "Africa's start-up companies and African<br> start-up funding" are booming.
+As we write this, keywords like "Africa's start-up companies and African start-up funding" are booming.
 <br><br>
 What are these founders doing right?
-And how can we<br> echo their approach in our business?
+And how can we echo their approach in our business?
 <br><br>
-It all begins with two simple steps to create a flourishing<br> start-up business.
+It all begins with two simple steps to create a flourishing start-up business.
 <br><br>
 First, identify a problem.
-This could be<br> a problem you have, a problem you've solved in the past,<br> or a problem you've placed in various systems.
+This could be a problem you have, a problem you've solved in the past, or a problem you've placed in various systems.
 <br><br>
 Second, solve it one of two ways:
 <br><br>